LaFosseAcademy/rlam/snowflake-II.md

 ### Strings

+- A string is a data type used to represent a sequence of characters, such as words or sentences

 Strings in Python are surrounded by either single or double quotes `''`/`""`
 - `'hello'` is the same as `"hello"`